Vibrantic/wunderlands-master/README.md

 Designed by Goran Babic (Vibrantic)
 If you have any questions you can read the FAQ or email me at <info@wunderlands.de>.

-Also, to the Minetest community, core developers, and modders.
+A huge thanks to the Minetest community, core developers, and modders.
 This game was built using the Minetest game engine, minetest_game, and the mods of many others.
  - [Minetest Website](https://www.minetest.net/)
  - [Minetest GitHub](https://github.com/minetest)